iXeonTechnologies/mobile-1/README.md

 # i-Xeon Technologies Technical Test
 ### Thank you for applying to be a developer at i-Xeon Technologies.

-This tech test will help us evaluate your skills.
+This tech test will help us to evaluate your skills.

 *You have 7 days limited time to solve this test, so take your time and be thorough.*